OpenHFT/Chronicle-Map/README.md

 BondVOInterface using = map.newValueInstance();

 for(int i=1;i<=10;i++) {
-  Value bond = map.getUsing(key,using); // this won’t create a new value each time. double coupon = bond.getCoupon() assert using == bond; // this will always be the same instance }
+  BondVOInterface bond = map.getUsing(key,using); // this won’t create a new value each time. double coupon = bond.getCoupon() assert using == bond; // this will always be the same instance }